DaveGamble/minidoom/README.md

 Tidying is for later.
 Although maybe it'll end up as an stb style library.
 Which would rock.

 TODO:
-- Clip detection
+- What's going on with texture positioning?
+- Animated lighting / textures!!
+- Is there a simpler way to do clip detection?
-- Lighting
+- Skybox
 - Optimise floor/ceiling drawing
 - Render sprites
 - View bob?
-- Skybox
 - SFX
 - Music
 - Maybe actually build some game code around it?